Press Contacts: Daryl Kimball, Executive Director, (202) 463-8270 x107; Kelsey Davenport, Director for Nonproliferation Policy, (202) 463-8270 x102

-United States: Approximately 5,113 nuclear warheads , including tactical, strategic, and nondeployed weapons.
-According to the latest official New START declaration, the United States deploys 1,654 strategic nuclear warheads on 792 deployed ICBMs, SLBMs, and strategic bombers .
+United States: According to the March 2015 New START declaration, the United States has 1,597 strategic nuclear warheads deployed on 785 ICBMs, SLBMs, and strategic bombers .
 The Federation of American Scientists estimates that the United States' nondeployed strategic arsenal is approximately 2,800 warheads and the U.S. tactical nuclear arsenal numbers 500 warheads.
+In total, the U.S. has about 4,800 nuclear warheads , including tactical, strategic, and nondeployed weapons.
 Additional warheads are retired and await dismantlement.

 Non-NPT Nuclear Weapons Possessors:

 Three states—India, Israel, and Pakistan—never joined the NPT and are known to possess nuclear weapons.
 Claiming its nuclear program was for peaceful purposes, India first tested a nuclear explosive device in 1974.
 That test spurred Pakistan to ramp up work on its secret nuclear weapons program.
 India and Pakistan both publicly demonstrated their nuclear weapon capabilities with a round of tit-for-tat nuclear tests in May 1998.
 Israel has not publicly conducted a nuclear test, does not admit to or deny having nuclear weapons, and states that it will not be the first to introduce nuclear weapons in the Middle East.
-Nevertheless, Israel is universally believed to possess nuclear arms.
+Nevertheless, Israel is universally believed to possess nuclear arms, although it is unclear how many weapons Israel possesses.
 The following arsenal estimates are based on the amount of fissile material—highly enriched uranium and plutonium—that each of the states is estimated to have produced.
 Fissile material is the key element for making nuclear weapons.
 India and Israel are believed to use plutonium in their weapons, while Pakistan is thought to use highly enriched uranium.

 States of Immediate Proliferation Concern: